The information on this page is adapted from toxipedia.org. To learn more about Toxipedia’s integration into our website, visit our Toxipedia webpage.

 Other types of pesticides are also important in safeguarding human health.
 Preservatives in food and cosmetics prevent bacterial growth that can lead to infection, illness, disability and even death.62

 However, pesticide use comes with a price.
 Because pesticide use has not only the potential but an established history of contaminating the food, water, soil and air on which all humans depend, their use impacts all humankind.
 The application of chemicals that cause death when used inappropriately and that degrade our health even when used appropriately needs high scrutiny and constant oversight.
 The almost giddy enthusiasm for their development and use following World War II seems now to have been short-sighted.
 The effective lifetime of many pesticides—the time until their targeted pests develop immunity or resistance—might be measured in decades or less.
 Insect resistance to DDT and other insecticides was evident by 1970, for example.63 However, the toxic effects on human health persist for many generations.
 The benefits of pesticide use must be carefully weighed against their costs to current and future residents of Earth, both human and otherwise.

 See more about pesticides and health in the list of CHE publications and Dig Deeper resources in the right sidebar.

 This page was last revised by Nancy Hepp and student intern Eva Bauer in August 2016.

 CHE invites our partners to submit corrections and clarifications to this page.
 Please include links to research to support your submissions through the comment form on our Contact page.

-* header image by Ivan Bandura Creative Commons
+* header image from Aqua Mechanical at Creative Commons